Here's How Things Have Already Changed With Biden As President

 Despite the scaled-back inaugural events and a nation shaken by the recent insurrection, it is extraordinary how much has already changed for the better since Trump departed for Mar-A-Lago, without so much as an acknowledgement of the new President.
 The changes represent a dramatic departure from the violence, bleakness, and selfish crassness of the Trump administration.
 And while there are countless demons to battle, the day has given us — dare we say? — hope.

-Not wasting any time, Biden is set to sign a historic 17 executive actions on Wednesday, which will be major reversals from Trump’s policies.
+Not wasting any time, Biden is set to sign a historic 17 executive actions later today, which will be major reversals from Trump’s policies.
 Tackling COVID-19 is a major priority: Biden plans to create the position of COVID-19 Response Coordinator, who will report directly to the President.
 He also plans to launch a “100 Days Masking Challenge,” asking Americans to mask up for 100 days and leading by example in the federal government.
 And, he will issue an order requiring masks and social distancing in all federal buildings and by federal employees — quite the change from Trump’s COVID petri dish of a White House.
-Biden will also make sure the US rejoins the World Health Organisation, and will be sending Dr Anthony Fauci as the head of delegation to its executive board meeting.
+Biden will also make sure the U.S. rejoins the World Health Organization, and will be sending Dr. Anthony Fauci as the head of delegation to its executive board meeting.

 On COVID relief, Biden plans to extend eviction and foreclosure moratoriums.
 He also plans to ask the Department of Education to immediately consider extending the pause on interest and principal payments for federal student loans.